2024-02-17 10:20:00

 In November, CNN detailed how Ukrainian soldier Oleh Sentsov, formerly a famous filmmaker, filmed a 5-hour battle with helmets and body cameras in Avdiivka, illustrating the cruelty of war and the horrors of the trenches.
 He and his men found themselves fighting from all sides, caught in a movement of Russian troops.

 “Our assault group had to hold a 150-meter-wide trench.
-We entered, advanced 50 meters and could not advance further because there was strong resistance there from a lot of enemy infantry,” Sentsov said in a rare interview with CNN.
+We entered, advanced 50 meters and might not advance further because there was strong resistance there from a lot of enemy infantry,” Sentsov said in a rare interview with CNN.

 Ukraine claimed to have dealt massive blows to Russian military personnel and equipment since the beginning of the renewed Russian offensive.